 What is Performance?

 The second component of OEE compares the actual running speed of the plant or equipment against its specified operating speed.
-The specified run speed is often referred to as “Maximum demonstrated rate” (MDR) or “ideal cycle time”.
+The specified run speed is often referred to as the “Maximum demonstrated rate” (MDR) or “ideal cycle time”.
 Performance is the actual throughput of the plant during the time it ran, compared to the maximum throughput that it could have achieved running at the MDR.
 We categorize performance losses as micro stops and slow cycles.

 Micro stops – The time when the equipment stops for a very short period of time (typically a minute or less) with the stop.
 Often the operator solves the issue.
 They can be repetitive (same problem, different day), which can make operators blind to their impact.
 Examples include miss-feeds, material jams, incorrect settings, misaligned or blocked sensors, equipment design issues, and periodic quick cleaning.